igrishaev/blog/_posts/2021-03-29-clj-book-systems-en.md

 (def sys-stopped (component/stop sys-started))
 ~~~

-Like a component, the system flows freely through the `start` and `stop` functions in the \arr operator.
+Like a component, the system flows freely through the `start` and `stop` functions in the &rarr; operator.
 If not, there is an error in the system.

 ~~~clojure
 (-> (make-system config)